katcosgrove/katcosgrove/speaking.md

 My exceptions to this rule are any large-scale, corporate event where the organizing company stands to make a profit, or private internal corporate events where I am being asked to speak on or train employees in a topic or technology not directly related to my day job.
 In both of these cases, my fee is negotiable based on the size of the event and whether or not I am a keynote speaker.
 If I am being paid, all other speakers should be paid as well.

+### Intellectual Property

+I am not granting you ownership over my content by speaking at your event.
+You are welcome to record or stream my presentation (it's encouraged, actually!), but rules about captioning do apply here, the recording may not be paywalled, and I do retain ownership of the content.

 ### COVID Policies

 Your event must require both masks and proof of vaccination for me to appear in person.
 Masking should be actively enforced by conference staff.
 I understand that some local jurisdictions within the US have made it illegal to require masks or proof of vaccination; if your event is in such a jurisdiction, I will be happy to present my talk remotely.